How to change the Racor R24T primary fuel filter

 - Check for leaks!

-Most marinas have a recycling area for disposal of old fuel and oil.
+Most marinas have a recycling area for disposal of old fuel, filters and oil.
 Antifreeze, no. Check Earth911.com for recycling centers near you.Other resources about fuel filters

 - Here's my original spec sheet on the Racor 20 Series Spin-On Fuel Filter Separator.